 - W – Would like to have this requirement later, but delivery won’t be this time

-The must requirements are non-negotiable.
+The “Must” requirements are non-negotiable.
 Failure to deliver even one of them will likely mean the project has failed.
 The project team should aim to deliver as many of the should requirements as possible.
 Could and would requirements are nice to have and do not affect the overall success of the project.
-Could requirements are the first to go if the project timeline or budget comes under pressure.
+Could requirements be the first to go if the project timeline or budget comes under pressure?